Michael Bishop, Baron Glendonbrook

 Michael David Bishop, Baron Glendonbrook CBE AM (born 10 February 1942) is a British-Australian businessman and life peer who rose to prominence as owner of the airline BMI.
 He sold his stake in the airline to Lufthansa on 1 July 2009 and (as of 2008) had an estimated personal fortune of £280 million.
-He was one of the country's first openly gay senior executives.
+He was one of the UK's first openly gay senior executives.

 Early life

 Michael Bishop was born in Bowdon, Cheshire.
-The son of a factory boss, aged six he was given a pleasure flight, and in 1949 his parents took him on an Aer Lingus flight to Dublin in search of chocolate, a rarity in the post-war rationing in Manchester.
+The son of a factory boss, he was given a pleasure flight at the age of six.
+In 1949 his parents took him on an Aer Lingus flight to Dublin in search of chocolate, a rarity during post-war rationing.

 Educated at the independent Mill Hill School in north London, he enjoyed flying and as a result took a series of school holiday jobs with an aerial photographer.

 British Midland

 In 1963, Bishop joined the ground handling operation of Manchester-based Mercury Airlines, a schedule and charter airline, which was taken over by British Midland Airways (later re-branded as BMI) in October 1964.
-Bishop joined British Midland, and rose to become General Manager of the airline in 1969 and Managing Director in 1972.
+Bishop joined British Midland, and rose to become General Manager of the airline in 1969 and managing director in 1972.

 In 1978, the London-based Minster Assets investment group, which owned British Midland, decided to sell its stake.
-With the help of an entrepreneurial Californian dentist, Bishop raised £2.5 million to lead the management buy-out, and was subsequently appointed chairman: "I had to borrow the money from an American citizen.
+With the help of an entrepreneurial Californian dentist, Bishop raised £2.5 million to lead a management buyout, and was subsequently appointed chairman.
+He later said: "I had to borrow the money from an American citizen.
 Most venture capitalists want a return of 40% to make up for all their other failures, and they want an exit strategy."
-From 1969 he was the key driving force behind the steady growth of the airline, which held eleven percent of the landing and take-off slots at London Heathrow Airport, second only to British Airways, and had a route network spanning Europe, North America, Asia and Africa.
+From 1969 he was the key driving force behind the steady growth of the airline, which held 11% of the landing and take-off slots at London Heathrow Airport, second only to British Airways, and had a route network spanning Europe, North America, Asia and Africa.

 Bishop formerly held a controlling 50% + 1 share stake of BMI, with German airline Lufthansa holding 30% minus 1 share, and SAS Airlines a further 20%.
 In October 2008, under a deal agreed in 1999 as part of the package for BMI to join the Star Alliance, Bishop agreed to sell his 50% stake to Lufthansa for an undisclosed sum, though reports suggested it was about £318m.
-BDLH (LH's holding vehicle) acquired Bishop's share on 1 July 2009, assuming full control of the company.
+BDLH (Lufthansa's holding vehicle) acquired Bishop's share on 1 July 2009, assuming full control of the company.